Erythema Multiforme

 Etiology and Pathophysiology

-- Viral infections: HSV-1 and -2 (most common etiology), Epstein-Barr, hepatitis C, coxsackievirus, echovirus, varicella, mumps, poliovirus, cytomegalovirus, HIV, molluscum contagiosum
+- Viral infections: HSV-1 (most common etiology) and HSV-2, Epstein-Barr, hepatitis C, coxsackievirus, echovirus, varicella, mumps, poliovirus, cytomegalovirus, HIV, molluscum contagiosum, COVID-19

 - Bacterial infections: Mycoplasma pneumoniae (2nd most common etiology), Treponema pallidum, Mycobacterium tuberculosis, and Gardnerella vaginalis

-- Vaccines: stronger association with HPV, MMR, and small pox vaccines, but also associated with hepatitis B, meningococcal, pneumococcal, varicella, influenza, diphtheria-pertussis-tetanus, and Haemophilus influenzae
+- Vaccines: stronger association with HPV, MMR, and small pox vaccines, but also associated with hepatitis B, meningococcal, pneumococcal, varicella, influenza, diphtheria-pertussis-tetanus, Haemophilus influenzae, and COVID-19

-- Development of EM from other inciting factors such as drugs and vaccinations is not completely understood, but it appears that the pathway involves tumor necrosis factor (TNF)-α, perforin, and granzyme B rather than IFN-γ.
+- Development of EM from other inciting factors such as drugs and vaccinations is not completely understood, but it appears that the pathway involves TNF-α, perforin, and granzyme B rather than IFN-γ.

 Genetics